AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/introduction.rst

 managed in Ada so that portability is maximized to the extent possible for the application.

-Strictly speaking, not all software can or should be absolutely portable!
+But strictly speaking, not all software can or should be absolutely portable!
 If a specific device is required, well, the program won't work with some other device.
-But tot he extent possible portability is obviously a good thing.
+But to the extent possible portability is obviously a good thing.

 Separation Principle